Prunus x subhirtella ‘Autumnalis’

 Deciduous, Trees, Flowers

-A Japanese hybrid, this produces double white or pinkish white flowers in fall, spring, and sporadically during mild spells in between.
-The tree itself grows 25 to 30 ft. high and wide, is loose-branching, and a bit bushy with flattened crown.
+This Japanese hybrid produces double white or pinkish white flowers in fall, spring, and sporadically during mild spells in between.
+The tree itself grows to 25–30 ft. tall and wide, is loose-branching, and a bit bushy with a flattened crown.
 Intolerant of smog.

 Rounded growth to 8–10 ft. tall and wide.
 Grown for fantastically gnarled and twisted branches a...